Elekester/Starlit-Village/Guides/Catching Up.md

 <img src="/Images/Nel_Sensei.png" width="100%">

 Howdy!
-With the April update hitting soon, bringing Chapter 5 of the story and the new gunblade using Slayer class, its time to catch up and get ready.
+Chapter 5 of the story is here and the Slayer class drops soon in Phantasy Star 2: New Genesis, but what's this? ~~A Flash Event~~ You're not ready yet!
+Well, I've got you covered.

-This guide is for new players and veteran players alike whether your goal is to finish the story, to level your classes, to get the best gear, or to make a bunch of N-meseta for your Phasion needs.
-The guide is divided into three sections:
+- If you're stuck in the [Main Story](#Main-Story) I'll help you meet those Battle Power requirements, gear up, and level in no time at all!

-- [Main Story](#Main-Story) covers meeting the BP requirements to get through the Main Story of PSO2: NGS and any tips that might help you complete the story.
+- If you're ready for the [Postgame](#Postgame) we'll get you into Endgame gear before Crawford fires his cannon, with add on skills to boot.
-- [Postgame](#Postgame) covers meeting the BP requirements for Endgame content as well as good goals to set for the Endgame.
+- And for everything else there are the [Appendicies](#Appendicies).

-- [Appendicies](#Appendicies) covers the best methods to level up, upgrade your gear, and make N-meseta to support the above sections.
+If you have any questions be sure to ask on our server's [Question Room Channel](https://discord.com/channels/841958014503223308/842084811044159578).
+If you need to party up, just ask in Alliance Chat and don't forget to post in the [Looking for Group Channel](https://discord.com/channels/841958014503223308/842084893197991946).
+And if you want to contribute to this guide, feel free to contact me, Elekester#9195, on Discord.